Why GitHub Runner is the execution engine of the Cloud Mac AI Stack

 L1 series: from execution engine to operable macOS CI

-This article is Cloud Mac AI Stack · L1 foundation (L1-Q01).
-Next we turn Runner from concept into an operable topic cluster wired to L2–L5:
+This article opens the Cloud Mac AI Stack · L1 series: why an execution engine must exist first.
+Next we take Runner from concept to something you can operate, and wire it to L2–L5:

-L1-Q01 · this page Why Runner is the execution engine (Diff → Fact) ✅ you are here
+· this page Why Runner is the execution engine (Diff → Fact) Published

-L1-Q02 Register self-hosted Runner on Cloud Mac (step-by-step) next
+Register a self-hosted Runner on Cloud Mac (step-by-step) Next

-L1-Q03 One Runner serving Claude Code and CI (scheduling, same host) planned
+One Runner serving Claude Code and CI (scheduling, same host) Planned

-L1-Q05 Mac mini vs Cloud Mac Runner cost and queues planned
+Mac mini vs Cloud Mac Runner cost and queues Planned

 FAQ